Lab Members

 PhD Students

-Nicolette Barber is a second-year PhD student at the ACC lab.
+Nicolette Barber is a third-year PhD student at the ACC lab.
 She also received her master’s degree from Brandeis University in 2022, while conducting research in the ACC lab.
 She graduated from the University of New Hampshire with her BS in neuropsychology where she had worked on research projects involving Parkinson’s disease and microbiology.

 In her free time, she likes to read, go to the beach and spend time with her Great Dane.